Will petrol prices rise this year?

 If the conflict between Iran and Israel and the US continues, many analysts fear there will be a similar rise in the price of petrol.

 The price of a barrel of oil is already much higher than it was before the conflict.
-A barrel of Brent crude cost around $72 when markets closed on Friday 27 March.
-In the early hours of 9 March it increased to $115 – an almost 60% surge – but then fell back down to around $95 dollars as the trading day continued.
+A barrel of Brent crude cost around $72 when markets closed on Friday 27 February.

 If the cost of oil continues to rise, the price of petrol and diesel will likely follow.

-Williams advised that, with prices on the up, drivers should continue to fill up as normal, but shop around to find the best fuel prices.
-He said there can be large differences in prices at the pump even within one local area.
+Williams suggested that, with prices on the up, drivers should continue to fill up as normal, but shop around to find the best fuel prices.
+He said there can be large differences in prices at the pump even within one local area, and sometimes it’s worth travelling to a forecourt further away if you’ll pay a lot less at the pumps.

 He added: “Driving fuel-efficiently by avoiding harsh accelerating and braking and ensuring tyres are inflated to the right pressures can help eke out every last mile and save money.”